Why Selling Knock off Designer Handbags is Illegal

 My mother, Evilena grew up in the depression and was the thriftiest person I have ever known.
 She sewed every dress I ever wore until I got married.
-The only shopping I remember doing was for necessities like undergarments and shoes.
-I remember wanting a red pair of shoes in the worst way as a young child, but because they weren’t practical, and wouldn’t go with everything, mom wouldn’t buy them.
-So when I decided to start taking women’s apparel at my consignment store, I had to learn everything for the first time, about brands and designer items, such as Louis Vuitton, Burberry, Kate Spade, Coach and so many more.
+There are memories of wanting a red pair of shoes in the worst way as a young child, but because they weren’t practical, and wouldn’t go with everything, mom wouldn’t buy them.
+So when the decision was made to start taking women’s apparel at my consignment store, there was an enormous amount of research required related to designer items, such as Louis Vuitton, Burberry, Kate Spade, Coach and so many more.

 Frances Katz wrote via purseblog.com (12/12/2019), “Another reason to reconsider purchasing a counterfeit bag, however chic it may look; the money paid will most likely end up funding organized crime, human trafficking, or terrorist activities around the world.
 In 2016, International Chamber of Commerce Director Jeffrey Hardy said “Organized crime has deliberately moved into trademark counterfeiting and copyright piracy – largely due to high profits, low risk of discovery and inadequate or minor penalties if caught.
 What started out as a business model for organized crime has now also become a way to finance terrorism.”
 Investigator Alastair Gray has been chasing counterfeiters for more than a decade, “What the tourist on holiday doesn’t see about those fake handbags is they may have been stitched together by a child who was trafficked away from her family,” says Gray, who now works with Tommy Hilfiger.
 In his popular TedTalk, he says that ‘counterfeiting is not a victimless crime.’